chartmogul/chartmogul-python/README.md

 ## Installation

-This library requires Python 2.6 or 3 and above.
+This library requires Python 2.6, 2.7 or 3.2 and above.

-TODO - not on PyPI yet
-TODO - separation of test/dev requirements
-TODO - configuration for travis
-TODO - set up tests for multiple python versions
-TODO - icon for project release

 ```sh
 pip install chartmogul